 Workplace communication is complex!
 Do you know how to master it?

-As a leadership coach, this is something I talk to my clients about almost daily.
-As a leader, you set the tone in the room and with it the code of conduct for your team.
+As a leadership coach, I talk to my clients about communication almost daily.
+As a leader, you set the tone in the room, along with the code of conduct for your team.
 Knowing how to read the room, manage conflict, and give effective feedback is essential to building a company culture where people feel valued, safe, and happy.
 This requires tools, techniques, and an understanding of your own communication style.
 Here are some of the tools I use the most:

-Remember, as a CEO; you’re the one that is responsible for the overall communication style that is prominent and tolerated at your company.
-There are steps you can take to ensure that you’re handling the conversation appropriately, and are also that you’re steering it in the right direction.
-Your job is to be the source of stillness and reason in the room
+Remember, as a CEO, you’re responsible for the overall communication style that is prominent and tolerated at your company.
+There are steps you can take to ensure that you’re handling the conversation appropriately and steering it in the right direction.
+Your job is to be the source of stillness and reason in the room.

 Check-in with yourself!
-Harness the energy inside yourself and recognize if you’re upset or worried about something else that might upset this separate conversation more.
+Harness the energy inside yourself and recognize if you’re upset or worried about something else that might upset this specific conversation.
 Can you easily change perspectives during the conversation?

 Check on your timing and environment.
-Know if they’re open to communication dependent on how you provide it through speaking, email, phone, etc. You also want to make sure it is during the right time, at the right place before diving into it.
+Know whether they’re open to the communication method you’re using: in-person, email, phone, etc. You also want to make sure it is taking place during the right time and in the right setting before diving into it.

 Consent!
-Make sure you have consent to have a conversation, give and have feedback heard.
-You want to work in the right conditions and having consent is important.
+Make sure you have consent to have a conversation, give feedback, and receive feedback.
+You want to work in the right conditions, and having consent is important.

-Here are some helpful phrases to start the conversations:
+Here are some helpful phrases to start the conversation:

 Are you open to talking about this right now?

 Any conflict can have a resolution.
-However, when you are met with criticism, contempt, defensiveness, and stonewalling it will be very difficult to find common ground.
-These communications styles are also known as the “4 Horsemen of the Apocalypse” – by Dr. John Gottman, a relationship expert.
+However, when you are met with criticism, contempt, defensiveness, and stonewalling, it will be very difficult to find common ground.
+These communications styles are also known as the “Four Horsemen of the Apocalypse” by Dr. John Gottman, a relationship expert.

-- Criticism – verbally attacking the personality or character of someone.
+- Criticism – verbally attacking someone’s personality or character.

 - Contempt – attacking a sense of self with the intention to insult and psychologically abuse the person.

-- Defensiveness – playing the victim to ward off the perceived attach and reversing the blame from them to someone else.
+- Defensiveness – playing the victim to ward off the perceived attack and reversing the blame to someone else.

 - Stonewalling – withdrawing as a way to avoid conflict in an effort to convey disapproval, distance, and separation.

-These communication styles cause more harm than good, and they are not an effective way to communicate – both in and outside of the workplace.
-Whenever you find yourself engaging in these or are across from someone who is engaging in them.
-Step away to regroup.
+These communication styles cause more harm than good, and they are not an effective way to communicate – both inside and outside of the workplace.
+Whenever you find yourself engaging in them, or are across from someone who is engaging in them, step away to regroup.
 This might require you to get in touch with your own triggers.
 Don’t be afraid of what you find.

-When at the receiving end, you may have hit someone’s trigger and they need some time to deescalate – or there is a more systemic problem at work that will need to be addressed.
-These 4 Styles are poisonous to any workplace dymanic.
+When you are on the receiving end of these communication styles, you may have hit someone’s trigger and they will need some time to deescalate, or there is a more systemic problem at work that will need to be addressed.
+These four styles are poisonous to any workplace dynamic.
 Find a way to eliminate them.